HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/README_visualization.md

 [here](http://caniuse.com/#feat=websockets) for a list of browsers that *should* work.
 The visualisation was tested with Firefox, but any modern browser should work.
-Note that newer browsers should generally yield better performance (see for example Mozilla's Servo project for what future browsers will most likely look like) and should thus be given preference.
+Note that newer browsers should generally yield better performance and should thus be given preference.

 ### Getting the Python Dependencies Without Conda